How to use IBM App Connect with Microsoft Power BI

 Complete the connection fields that you see in the App Connect Designer Connect > Applications and APIs page or flow editor.
 If necessary, work with your Microsoft Power BI administrator to obtain these values.

-To connect App Connect to a Microsoft Power BI account, select your user type from the following:
+To connect App Connect to a Microsoft Power BI account, select a user type of Non-admin user (default) or Admin user, then select an authorization type.

 Authorization type Connection fields Applicability